joaoeira/lanyon/_drafts/2020-10-05-howtoneverforgetagain.md

 For instance, suppose you create the following card:

-Question: What are amino acids?
+*Question: What are amino acids?*

-Answer: Amino acids are organic compounds that contain amine (–NH2) and carboxyl (–COOH) functional groups, along with a side chain (R group) specific to each amino acid.
+*Answer: Amino acids are organic compounds that contain amine (–NH2) and carboxyl (–COOH) functional groups, along with a side chain (R group) specific to each amino acid.
 The key elements of an amino acid are carbon (C), hydrogen (H), oxygen (O), and nitrogen (N), although other elements are found in the side chains of certain amino acids.
-About 500 naturally occurring amino acids are known (though only 20 appear in the genetic code) and can be classified ….
+About 500 naturally occurring amino acids are known (though only 20 appear in the genetic code) and can be …*

 You get the idea.

 There is no way you’d be able to remember all of that in one go.

 To approach this particular piece of knowledge, you’d be better off by breaking things up into many cards, each containing a single thing that you need to recall.
-For example, you might add the following cards:
+For example, you might add the following three cards:

-Question: What are the three components which together make up an amino acid?
+*Question: What are the three components which together make up an amino acid?*

-Answer: A carboxyl group, an amino group, and the side chain
+*Answer: A carboxyl group, an amino group, and the side chain*

-Question: Which four atomic elements are the key ingredients of an amino acid?
+*Question: Which four atomic elements are the key ingredients of an amino acid?*

-Answer: Carbon, Hydrogen, Oxygen, and Nitrogen
+*Answer: Carbon, Hydrogen, Oxygen, and Nitrogen*

-Question: How many amino acids are encoded by the DNA?
+*Question: How many amino acids are encoded by the DNA?*

-Answer: 20
+*Answer: 20*

-These last three cards contain the same core knowledge as the previous gigantic card, but because each one only asks for a specific, easy to handle, piece of knowledge, you will be much more successful at correctly answering them in your daily reviews.
+These cards contain the same core knowledge as the previous gigantic card, but because each one only asks for a specific, easy to handle, piece of knowledge, you will be much more successful at correctly answering them in your daily reviews.

 The cost of having too many badly formulated cards in your collection is that you will have a much harder time answering them, which means that they will continuously appear in your daily reviews since your failure to answer them correctly makes Anki think that you need to go over them more regularly to get them to stick in your memory.